stephanGarland/minikube-crash-course/README.md

 #### 404 Not Found

-Ruh-roh.
 This didn't work because the openresty (nginx essentially) service has no idea where to route our request.

     $ kubectl describe services